 Step off the Heathrow Express in Paddington and head straight to Micky’s just outside the station.
-Thin and crispy batter combined with fresh high quality fish makes this a firm favourite of ours.
+Thin and crispy batter combined with fresh high quality fish makes this a firm favorite of ours.
 It’s a traditional no-frills fish & chip shop costing just £7 it’s not hard to understand why.
-Thin and crispy batter combined with fresh high quality fish makes this a firm favourite of ours.
+Thin and crispy batter combined with fresh high quality fish makes this a firm favorite of ours.

 Kerbisher & Malt is hailed as a new breed of contemporary fish and chip shops, and it’s easy to see why many Londoners are flocking to their 5 branches in West and South London.

 So, what is it that makes Kerbisher & Malt stand out from the crowd?
 It’s their freshly sourced fish (from sustainable sources), twice-cooked chips, handmade salads, mushy peas and batters, great beers and coffees, environmentally friendly packaging and most importantly a nice place to sit down.
-If that’s not enough to get your taste buds tingling, then give the fish finger butty a try which has received rave reviews across the board.
+If that’s not enough to get your taste buds tingling, then give the fish finger butty (fish stick sandwich) a try which has received rave reviews across the board.

 Location: Across West and South London

-Although more contemporary than Micky’s or Toff’s, Golden Union still serve all the traditional trimmings including pickled eggs and mushy peas.
+Although more contemporary than Micky’s or Toff’s, Golden Union still serves all the traditional trimmings including pickled eggs and mushy peas.
 The family who independently own and run the business go out of their way to source the highest quality ingredients and are very open about both their sustainability and their quest to source from British suppliers.
-This had resulted in their cod and haddock being sourced from Scotland, via suppliers who belong to the Responsible Fishing Scheme.
+This had resulted in their cod and haddock being sourced from Scotland, via suppliers who belong to the Responsible Fishing Program.